MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_stor_log_event_details.md

 Although <a href="https://msdn.microsoft.com/library/windows/hardware/ff567426">StorPortLogError</a> uses <b>PathId</b>, <b>TargetId</b>, and <b>LunId</b> values that are 8bits wide, for <a href="https://msdn.microsoft.com/library/windows/hardware/ff567428">StorPortLogSystemEvent</a> they are 32bits wide.
 The combined size of the miniport driver's dump data and string areas cannot exceed 150 bytes.
-This restriction is due to the &lt; 255 byte limit that the kernel enforces on the event log entries.
+This restriction is due to the < 255 byte limit that the kernel enforces on the event log entries.